nsmoooose/rstudio_env/README.rst

   sudo make up

-Start a browser on: http://localhost:8787 and login using 'rstudio' as username and password.
+Start a browser on: http://localhost:8787 and login using 'rstudio' as username and 'kaka' as password.

 Installed packages